 Source: Bloomberg.
 Shown for illustrative purposes only.
 The securities identified and described do not represent all of the securities purchased, sold or recommended for client accounts.
 The reader should not assume that an investment in the securities identified was or will be profitable.

 The ability to balance credit fundamentals against shorter-term price volatility is a key part of how our research team interacts with our desk analysts and portfolio managers.
 We have a dedicated research group of 39 people that support all our public fixed income desks.
 They are looking at anything and everything that could affect our view of a credit, both short-term changes to metrics like leverage and reported earnings through to longer-term factors like ESG policies.
 Our desk analysts and portfolio managers across the firm utilize this research but also overlay it with daily price relationships.
 Understanding and acting when those price movements aren’t justified by changes in the credit is a key part of how we add alpha for our clients.

 – David Hamlin, Senior Managing Director, Public Fixed Income, North American Credit Research

 I think 2020 was a great example of how we approach the long duration space.
-We added over 330bps in alpha, net of fees, in our long credit strategy.
+We outperformed over the period, net of fees, in our long credit strategy.
 I believe it’s illustrative of our style, that the outperformance was evenly split across both the risk-off environment in the first quarter and the risk-on environment that followed the market sell off.
 We were able to turn the portfolio exposures around quickly as the volatility changed the pricing dynamics in the market.
 Our ability to work side by side with our desk analysts allowed us to express our views quickly in a way that helped lock in real alpha for our clients.
 The fact we had positioned defensively coming into the crisis meant we had liquidity available to put our ideas to work.

 – Annette Serrao, Senior Director, Portfolio Manager